 [Remedy 2: Change texts on page 60 as follows:]

 A small BS transitions through multiple states during its operation, as illustrated in Figure 1517-1.
 On Power- On, it enters the Initialization State.
-In this state, procedure like configuration of radio interface parameters and time/frequency synchronization should be performed.
-After attachment to service provider’s core network, which may include synchronization to the Macro BS, it enters the Operational State.
+In this state, procedures such as configuration of radio interface parameters and time/frequency synchronization should be performed.
+After attachment to the service provider’s core network, which may include synchronization to the Macro BS, it enters the Operational State.
 In the Operational State, if the small BS becomes unattached to the service providers network or if it fails to meet operational requirements (may include failed synchronization), it reverts to the Initialization State.

-In the Operational State, normal mode and duty-cycle modes are supported.
+In the Operational State, both normal mode and duty-cycle modes are supported.
 In duty-cycle mode, the small BS reduces radio interface activity in order to reduce interference to neighbor cells.
 A further functional description of duty-cycle mode of small BS can be found in 17.4.2.

 In Standby State, only standby mode is supported.
 In standby mode, the small BS deactivates its air interface except backbone network interface to reduce power consumption and interference to neighbor cells.
 A further functional description of standby mode of small BS can be found in 17.4.3.